Dinner and show has been a classic night out since the dawn of time, but the dinner theater has fallen out of favor in recent history.

 #1 The Mercury on Southport

-The Mercury Theater at 3745 North Southport Avenue has big plans for 2013.
-The Mainstay Theater will become the biggest producer of musicals in the city, with four productions, including A Grand Night for Singing, Barnum, The Color Purple, and The Christmas Schooner.
+The Mercury Theater at 3745 North Southport Avenue has big plans.
+The Mainstay Theater will become the biggest producer of musicals in the city, with four productions.
+Past productions included A Grand Night for Singing, Barnum, The Color Purple, and The Christmas Schooner.
 An $80 subscription gets you into the first three, and the holiday special can be added on for a total of $100.

 #2 The Noble Horse Theater in Oldtown